 Gross revenue – capital expenses – taxes – working capital = Unlevered FCF

 If you've just run FCF calculations and you're looking at a concerning balance sheet, don't lose hope.
-There are ways to drive up your operating cash flow in both the short-term and long-term.
+There are ways to drive up your operating cash flow in both the short and long-term.
 Here's a few signs to look out for if you're struggling with your cash flow, and how you can improve them.

 The right prices on products and services play a large role in net income and overall cash flow, but many business owners don't have a clear pricing strategy.
 A good rule of thumb is to go through your books and look at any line item that's a product or service being sold.
 Then, review the process and materials needed to make that product or provide that service, and factor in the cost.

 From there, consider looking at any competitors and see what their present value is for similar products or services.
 Grossly undercutting your competitors might seem like a good way to drive traffic, but it's a bad way to drive profits.